RomainUCF/Temperature-Variations-of-K-Plot/README.md

 # Temperature Variations of K Plot

-The purpose of this demo is to calculate an plot lab data plot using [matplotlib](https://matplotlib.org/) .
+The purpose of this demo is to calculate an plot lab data using [matplotlib](https://matplotlib.org/) .